Fairfield, Connecticut: Neighborhoods

 Fairfield consists of many neighborhoods.
 The best known are wealthy Southport, where General Electric Chief Executive Officer Jack Welch lived for many years, and Greenfield Hill, with its large green areas, famous dogwood trees, and picturesque green with its white-spired Congregational church.
 Other neighborhoods include Stratfield, Tunxis Hill, the University area, Grasmere, Mill Plain, Knapp's Village, Melville Village, Holland Hill, Murray, and the Fairfield Beach area, which has recently undergone a renaissance with the construction of many new homes by residents wishing to live in proximity to the beach and downtown.
 This has resulted in steadily rising property prices.
-Two shopping districts in town include the Post Road (U.S. 1) and Black Rock Turnpike.
+Two shopping districts in town include the Post Road (Route 1) and Black Rock Turnpike.